miku/nightjet/notes/2025-05-27-lgo-51-short-talk.md

 ## TL;DR

 * so far, both: HITS and MISSES
-* feels like early Stack Overflow, helpful to fill in missing pieces; augmentation to docs
+* feels like early Stack Overflow (SO), helpful to fill in missing pieces; augmentation to docs
 * throwaway code, prototypes, able to skip stuff I am not interested in
+* just like SO, it's all fine as long as you understand every line (up to some granularity)

 ## trcli